Ax6/stupid-caldaia/README.md

 # stupid-caldaia

+Caldaia means boiler.

+Since my boiler is old and stupid, I decided to make it smart, but not too much.

+Plus one can learn go, which is pretty cool.

+# Interface

 # Flash raspberry

 Insert sd card and run and bypass windows to connect USB to WSL2 (you have to build the kernel with SD and USB drivers first)

 ```powershell
 usbip list -l
 ```